Edinburgh Napier University Modern Slavery & Human Trafficking Statement

 In addition to the HEPA (Higher Education Procurement Association) Modern Slavery training, members of the Procurement team continue to take part in all relevant training and awareness raising sessions organised by the sector.

-The Procurement team continues to have representation on the APUC Sustainable Procurement Leaders Group and the HEPA Responsible Procurement Group.
-The SPLG brings together representatives from APUC members as well as all Heads of Category to consider all key issues related to sustainable procurement and looks at ways to increase/ improve sector awareness.
+The Procurement team continues to have representation on the APUC Sustainable Procurement Leaders Group (SPLG) and the HEPA Responsible Procurement Group.
+The SPLG brings together representatives from APUC members as well as all Category Directors to consider all key issues related to sustainable procurement and looks at ways to increase/ improve sector awareness.
 The HEPA Responsible Procurement Group is a national (UK) working group which seeks to address the issues surrounding Responsible Procurement.
-Topics covered include, but will not be limited to Modern Slavery, Workers Rights, Sustainable and Ethical Procurement in Higher Education with an aim to increase awareness, improve working practice and encourage collaboration between universities and also their suppliers.
+Topics covered include, but will not be limited to Modern Slavery, Workers Rights, Sustainable and Ethical Procurement in Higher Education with an aim to increase awareness, improve working practice and encourage collaboration between Universities and also their suppliers.

 Principal & Vice Chancellor